Shane-Bath/PP4-Django-CRM-App/README.md

 ## Databases

-The Django client management system uses a database schema hosted on ElephantSQL.
-The schema comprises essential tables like 'dashboard_appointments', ' dashboard_client' and dashboard_cleintnote' and 'dashboard_phonelog', each with fields to capture client interactions, notes and appointments.
-However in the finsihed version of the project I have only implement a link between a client and a client note.
-In the future I plan to add appointmets, link call log with clients and add calander to track deadlines for clients.
+The client management system uses a database schema in production hosted on ElephantSQL, a PostgreSQL server.
+The schema comprises tables like 'dashboard_appointments', 'dashboard_client', dashboard_cleintnote', and 'dashboard_phonelog', each with fields to capture client interactions, notes, and appointments.
+However, in the finished version of the project, I have only implemented a link between a client and a client note.
+In the future, I plan to add appointments, link call logs with clients, and add calendars to track deadlines.

 <details>
 <summary>Database</summary>